 Welcome to intern life!

 Whether you are experiencing your first internship, your second or third the encouragement is the same, stay on your toes, expect good things, be flexible and learn as much as you can.
-The formula is completely different from team to team WITHIN the company.
+The formula is entirely different from team to team WITHIN the company.
 You are going to have to learn that for yourself.

 IF your company has an established intern program, that program might serve you well as far as orientation and intern events.
 But the big news is there is nothing you can count on in your experience so prepare yourself, be proactive and ready for anything!